lzap/Piano162Logic/README.md

 ## License

+Sample content copyright is owned by Simon Dalzell (Ivy Audio).
+Head over to the site for more information.

 The patches for Logic Pro are public domain, feel free to do anything you want.
 If you do some decent improvements, send patches back over to me.
 Make sure to describe what you did so I can test it.

-Sample contant is copyrighted by Simon Dalzell (Ivy Audio).
-Head over to the site for more information.

 ## Tips and credits

-* Simon Dalzell - Piano in 162 sample content: [tips or donations](https://sites.fastspring.com/ivyaudio/instant/piano-in-162)
+* Simon Dalzell - Piano in 162 sample content: [donations](https://sites.fastspring.com/ivyaudio/instant/piano-in-162)
-* Lukáš Zapletal - Logic Pro instrument and patches: tips (use the Sponsor button above)
+* Lukáš Zapletal - Logic Pro instrument and patches: [tips](https://github.com/sponsors/lzap)